 (Urquhart Castle, Inverness, Scotland)

-My tours took me to Edinburgh, (or as they say, Edinburra,) through Perthshire on a train, up to a farmhouse in the Highlands and the capitol, Inverness, touring onward to the Hebrides Isle of Skye, down to Fort William, and just below the city of Edinburgh once again.
+My tours took me to Edinburgh, (or, as they say, Edinburra,) through Perthshire on a train, up to a farmhouse in the Highlands, and the capitol, Inverness, touring onward to the Hebrides Isle of Skye, down to Fort William, and just below the city of Edinburgh once again.
 I have seen castles, national land, private ruins, city streets, and famous spots.
-(Yes, I even stood on “Castle Leoch”of Outlander.)
+(Yes, I even stood on “Castle Leoch” of Outlander.)
 Each one bringing me a sense of the people and the country that now stands.
-Each enriching my world view of who I am as an American.
+Each enriching my world view of foreign lands and their people.
 Each filling me up in a way that I never expected.

 The beauty is boundless.
 Green could be my new favorite color.
 But Scotland isn’t just green.
 In the Fall it is filled with oranges and yellows.
 Greys and blues.
 Blacks and browns.
 Light and dark.
-Each with an intensity that catches the eye, stimulating something more primal inside of me-the senses heightened.
+Each with an intensity that catches the eye, stimulating something more primal inside of me – my senses heightened.
 The water is clear and cold, tasting of nothing it’s not supposed to.
-Butter and eggs are pure and creamy.
+Butter and eggs are rich and creamy.
 (I mean really, really, creamy!!)
 The sounds of the night are empty except for the trickling of a stream hidden in the mounds of mossy grass and dried heather.
-The twinkling of the stars mocking me that I am too far away to just reach up and grab a dream.
+The twinkling of the stars mock me, knowing I am too far away to reach up and grab a dream.

 I grabbed my dream.
 I came to Scotland!

 My camera will never do it justice.
-How do you capture King James entering the grand hall that now lay in the ruins at Linlithgow?
-Or Catholics praying to statues of Rosslyn Chapel that were destroyed during the reformation?
-Or the mourning of loved ones at the gravestones of a lost church on a remote road on Skye, that sag to the left or right from hundreds of years of neglect, religions claiming the building for their sacred beliefs.
+How do you capture King James entering the grand hall that now lay in ruins at Linlithgow?
+Catholics praying to statues of Rosslyn Chapel that were destroyed during the Reformation?
+Or the crumpled church, along a lonely road on Skye where gothic gravestones sag to the left or right from hundreds of years of neglect, religions claiming the building for their sacred beliefs.
 Each site was a magical portal to a world I have read about in history books.
-I walked on hollow ground of the royal, the religious, the renegade, all colliding into piles of rocks and remnants of walls that I stood and snapped photos of their once turbulent, and often, bloody lives.
+I walked on hollow ground of the royal, the religious, the renegade, all colliding into piles of rocks and remnants of walls, where I stood and snapped photos of their once turbulent, and often, bloody lives.

 It is my last day in Scotland.
 And I leave here longing for more; knowing I must return to reality.
 A reality with all its glory and hardships of my ordinary life that one day may be mere rumble under someone’s feet, taking snapshots of the brick wall that remains of lives past.